wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 3. Add a separate prompt input to the grid screen, with image generation capabilities.

-Steps 1 and 2 are connected, while step 3 uses what we learnt to do something totally different on a different screen.
+Steps 1 and 2 are connected, while step 3 uses what we learned to do something totally different on a different screen.

 ## Screenshots